-Grades may be assigned or changed only by the instructors, except in extraordinary cases (See the Grade Appeal Policy) when the appropriate School Dean may intervene.
+Grades are assigned and changed only by the instructors.
+In extraordinary cases, the appropriate School Dean may intervene (see the Grade Appeal Policy).
 Grade changes may only be made for reevaluation of completed work and must be submitted to the Registrar's office by the end of the following semester.
 Students may not submit new work to receive a grade change unless the student has received the grade of Incomplete and it is within the incomplete period.
 Reference the Course Incomplete policy in this catalog.
-If a student is requesting a grade change beyond the one semester deadline, they must petition the Appeals Committee for permission to have the change initiated.